rsaitor191/odin-recipe/README.md

 # odin-recipe
 Learning Git basics.
-Adding, staging, commiting, etc.
+Adding, staging, committing, etc.
 I'll come back at the end of this little project.